-- 19. (a) For the purpose of interviewing employees on legitimate union business, a duly accredited union representative shall have the right to enter employers' premises during the midday meal break on the following conditions:-

-- (i) That he produces his authority to the gatekeeper or such other person as may be appointed by the employer (ii) that he interviews employees only at places where they are taking their meal; (iii) that not more than one representative of each of not more than three unions be on the premises at any one

-(iv) that no one representative visit the premises more than once in each week;

-(v) that if any employer alleges that a representative is unduly interfering with his work or is creating dissatisfaction amongst his employees or is offensive in his methods or is committing a breach of any of the previous conditions, such employer may refuse the right of entry, but the representative shall have the right to bring such refusal before the Wages Board.
+- 20. (a) For the purpose of interviewing employees on legitimate union business, a duly accredited union representative shall have the right to enter employers' premises during the midday meal break on the following conditions:- - (i) That he produces his authority to the gatekeeper or such other person as may be appointed by the employer. - (ii) That he interviews employees only at places where they are taking their meal. - (iii) That not more than one representative of each of not more than three unions be on the premises at any one time. - (iv) That no one representative visit the premises more than once in each week. - (v) That if any employer alleges that a representative is unduly interfering with his work or is creating dissatisfaction amongst his employees, or is offensive in his methods, or is committing a breach of any of the previous conditions such employer may refuse the right of entry.

-Provided that where certain employees are working under a system of shift work which precludes a representative from interviewing them during the midday meal break the representative shall have the right to enter the employer's premises for the purpose of interviewing such employees at such time and under such conditions as to notice as may be mutually arranged by the representative and the employer, or failing agreement, at such times and under such conditions as the Wages Board may decide.
+Provided that where certain employees are working under a system of shift work which precludes a representative from interviewing them during the midday meal break the representative shall have the right to enter the employer's premises for the purpose of interviewing such employees at such time and under such conditions as to notice as may be mutually arranged by the representative and the employer.

-- (b) For the purpose of investigating complaints concerning the application of this Determination, a duly accredited union representative shall be afforded reasonable facilities for entering an employer's workshop or plant during working hours, subject to the following conditions:-

-- (i) That he discloses to the employer or his representative the complaint which he desires to investigate; (ii) that he makes his investigations in the presence of the employer or his representative (if the employer so-desires); (iii) that he does not interfere with work proceeding in the workshop or plant; (iv) that he conducts himself properly.

-(c) A union representative shall be a duly accredited representative of an organization concerned if he be the holder for the time being of a certificate, signed by the General Secretary of that organization, and bearing the seal of that organization, in the following form, or in a form not materially differing therefrom:-
+- (b) For the purpose of investigating complaints concerning the application of this Determination, or the employment of females upon work which is alleged to be unsuitable for females, a duly accredited union representative shall be afforded reasonable facilities for entering an employer's workshop or plant during working hours, subject to the following conditions:- - (i) That he discloses to the employer or his representative the complaint which he desires to investigate. - (ii) That he makes his investigations in the presence of the employer or his representative (if the employer so desires). - (iii) That he does not interfere with work proceeding in the workshop or plant. - (iv) That he conducts himself properly. - (c) A union representative shall be a duly accredited representative of an organization concerned if he be the holder for the time being of a certificate, signed by the general secretary of that organization and bearing the seal of that organization, in the following form, or in a form not materially differing therefrom:-

-(Name of organization.)
+(Name of Organization.)